Key holiday destinations in Majorca

 Those looking to enjoy a local cocktail and a dance will find that the island's south coast offers plenty of bars, live music venues and a vibrant social scene - most of them located in the heart of Palma.
 The east offers a more tranquil stay, with smaller resorts and quieter beaches providing all the sun and serenity you need!

-Rent a villa or apartment in Palma, Majorca's capital, for a lively beach escape.
+Rent a villa in Palma, Majorca's capital, for a lively beach escape.
 Palma is within easy reach of Majorca's main amenities, sites and beaches, whilst the region's rich history, culture and nightlife means there is plenty to do and see.

-Enoy a low key holiday in Pollensa, a historic and charming market town in Majorca's north eastern tip and at the foot of the Tramantuna mountain range.
+Enjoy a low key holiday in Pollensa, a historic and charming market town in Majorca's north eastern tip and at the foot of the Tramantuna mountain range.
 The nearby port, Puerto Pollensa, has a sheltered bay with a long sandy beach.

 Escape to Alcudia's sandy beaches for a more relaxed Majorcan holiday.
 The bay's warm shallow waters make this a family favourite for villa holidays.
 Alcudia also boasts a historic Roman town with wonderful markets, places to eat and a warm and lively atmosphere.

 For an authentic Manorcan villa holiday, explore the cobbled streets of Soller and its port.
 This charming market town is quieter and more laid back than most of the island's other holiday resorts.